tonievictor/e-commerce-backend/README.md

 4. Run ``` npm install ``` on your terminal to install the necessary dependencies

-5. Make sure to include your own unique API details.
+5. Make sure to include your own unique API details (ie Stripe and JWT).

 ## Requirements

 * An IDE (VSCode, Bracket, Sublime, Atom etc)

-* Basic knowledge of ReactJs and Redux toolkit
+* Basic knowledge of MERN stack

-* Basic knowledge in fetching and displaying data from a remote API
+* Being a programmmer 😉